 CIG enables NRCS to work with other public and private entities to accelerate technology transfer and adoption of promising technologies and approaches to address some of the Nation's most pressing natural resource concerns.
 CIG will benefit agricultural producers by providing more options for environmental enhancement and compliance with Federal, State, and local regulations.
 NRCS administers CIG.

-Nine CIG categories are available in Rhode Island: Soil Health; Aquatic Resources; Economics; Organic Operation Technologies; Wildlife; Water Quantity; Nutrient Management and Water Quality; Energy; Environment; Wildlife; and CIG Projects Assessment.
-Applications are requested from eligible government or non-government organizations or individuals for competitive consideration of grant awards for projects between one and three years in duration.
+ten CIG categories are available in Rhode Island: Soil Health; Aquatic Resources; Economics and Sociology; Organic Operation Technologies; Wildlife; Water Quantity; Nutrient Management and Water Quality; Energy Conservation; Urban Farming; and Co-Management for Food Safety.
+Applications are requested from eligible Indian Tribes, Rhode Island and local units of government, non-government organizations or individuals for competitive consideration of grant awards for projects between one and three years in duration.
 Applications will only be considered for projects in Rhode Island.

-Applications for the pre-proposals must be received in the NRCS Office in Warwick, RI by 4:30 PM on June 29, 2015.
-NRCS will announce selected pre-proposals applications by July 10, 2015.
-Selected applicants will then be required to submit a full proposal package to NRCS by 4:30 PM on August 3, 2015.
+Applications for the pre-proposals must be received in the NRCS Office in Warwick, RI by 4:00 PM on June 3, 2016.
+NRCS will announce selected pre-proposals applications by July 15, 2016.
+Selected applicants should plan their projects based on a projected start date of October 1, 2016.